 UNIVERSITY OF WISCONSIN River Falls

-Students earn college credit while attending high school by taking Advanced Placement (AP) Exams, International Baccalaureate (IB) and the College Level Examination Program (CLEP).courses.
-Students may also take college courses through the Wisconsin Youth Options Program or the Wisconsin Course Options Program.
+Students earn college credit while attending high school by taking Advanced Placement (AP) Exams, International Baccalaureate (IB) and through the College Level Examination Program (CLEP).
+Students may also take college courses through the Wisconsin Early College Credit Program (ECCP).
 Find out how to earn college credit while in high school.

 High school students may also apply as an undergraduate special student for a variety of reasons including taking classes for personal enrichment or adding an additional major/minor.
 Find out how to apply as a special student.

 You can also take classes without committing to a degree program.
 Some students want to develop new professional skills.
 Others take classes in the summer to transfer to another institution.
 Either way, UW-River Falls provides a way for you to temporarily enroll as a UWRF graduate or undergraduate student.